The Finnish Air Rescue Society is a national volunteer Air Rescue “umbrella” organisation.

 Our task is to coordinate rescue and air fire fighting operations, which we conduct when requested by the authorities.
 We train our crews for example to assist he police in search for missing individuals, fly forest fire surveillance flights and support fire fighting flights.

 We mainly operate with a four seated aircraft, crewed by a pilot, a mission commander and two observes.
-TETRA communications equipment and GPS devices are in common use.
+TETRA communications devices and satellite navigation equipment are in common use.

-The aircraft is fast, cost-effective and, often, the only mode of transport that can search, locate and guide rescue operations over large areas.
-We are proud of the fact that we can often significantly assist our cooperation partners in emergencies and when the need is great.
+The aircraft is fast, cost-effective and, often, the only mode of transport that can search, locate and coordinate rescue operations over large areas.
+We are proud of the fact that we are able to significantly assist our cooperation partners in emergencies and when the need is great.

 We provide search and rescue services.